monte-language/typhon/README.rst

 You will need Nix, either by dint of being on NixOS or by installing single-user Nix.

-Once you have Nix, you can build a complete toolchain by building the ``mt`` target::
+Once you have Nix, you can build a complete toolchain by building the ``monte`` target::

-    $ nix-build -A mt
+    $ nix-build -A monte

 Note: Translation is not cheap.
 It will require approximately 0.5GiB memory and 5min CPU time on a 64-bit x86 system to translate a non-JIT Typhon executable, or 1GiB memory and 15min CPU time with the JIT enabled.
+It will take another few minutes to build all of the Monte support libraries.

 For development, it can be useful to build only the VM::